 Travel in our first class carriage ' Mary' and enjoy a traditional afternoon tea as you travel through the Cotswolds.

 GWSR are proud to introduce our afternoon tea service for 2023 - in collaboration with local business, Once Upon a Tearoom.
 We welcome you to join us for a 28-mile round trip through beautiful Cotswold scenery.
 You will be greeted by one of our stewards at Cheltenham Racecourse and seated in our first-class coach “Mary”, for the steam hauled* 12:45 departure to Broadway and return with full table service.
-You will be served a selection of sandwiches, scones with jam and clotted cream and a selection of cakes, complemented with tea and coffee as you enjoy a relaxed afternoon train journey.
+You will be served a selection of sandwiches, scones with jam and clotted cream and a selection of cakes, complemented with unlimited tea and coffee as you enjoy a relaxed afternoon train journey.

 The cost includes a rover ticket so if you would like to travel on the trains before and afterwards you can.